apache/couchdb/src/docs/src/config/csrt.rst

         disabling rpc reporting by default, as its a simple way to reduce overall volume

-        Truncate zero values from process lifecyle reports, enabled by default:
+        Truncate zero values from process lifecycle reports, enabled by default:

             [csrt]
             should_truncate_reports = true